WillFantom/Scarebot-Mentions/readme.md

 Gets the most recent mention of @ScareBot on Twitter.
 The mentioning tweet is then put on a webpage with its image as the background.
 The webpage (firefox) autostarts with the program in fullscreen and refreshes every 15 seconds.

+Also takes mentions that have a color name in english and stores that for another program to use.

 ### Requirements
 ```bash
 pip3 install flask                  #For Web Server